HIPAA Compliance for Startups - Overview

 - Regulations like HIPAA, HITRUST, and FERPA are very strict, and agencies have to put in place many controls in order to comply.

 - Startups in the healthcare space need to have someone who understands HIPAA and is willing to put the time in to write all the policies and procedures that need to be in place to meet security and privacy rules.

 - Using a combination of CloudTrail, Auth0 logs, and Teleport logs, VerticalChange is able to create a log flow and see what people are doing within the application.

-Expanding Your Knowledge on Access Control Podcast: Episode 6 – HIPAA Compliance for Startups
+Expanding your knowledge on HIPAA Compliance for Startups

 - AWS resources on HIPAA compliance